abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter03.md

 weight: 4
 ---

-If you have primary and secondary you need consider a few things
+If you have primary and secondary you need to consider a few things

-  - Will rotate the same people on both?
+  - Will rotate the same people on both rosters?
-  - Give more junior people to primary and more experience to secondary
+  - Give more junior people to primary and more experience to secondary?
-  - If people rotating on both what happened that both people doesn’t know what to do
+  - If people do rotate on both rosters what happened that both people don’t know what to do?
-  - How make escalations if both levels failed, do I need some tenary on-call or not
+  - How make escalations if both levels failed, do I need some ternary on-call or not?